 A criminal charge of fleeing or evading the police may be either a misdemeanor or felony charge, depending on the circumstances.
 In either case, penalties depend on the severity of the crime.
 They may also include a driver's license suspension of one year or more.

 Not every charge that arises from fleeing police will result in a conviction.
 There are several possible defenses for a criminal charge of evading or eluding police.

 Lack of Intent

-Mistaken Identity / Alibi
+Mistaken Identity or Alibi

-Duress / Threats
+Duress or Threats